tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 JNI.newGlobalRef :: J ty ->.
 IOL (Unrestricted (J ty))
 ```

-We are assuming that we have available a restricted form of monad
+We are assuming that we have available a restricted form of the `IO`
-`IOL` with the following operations.
+monad, called `IOL`, with the following operations.

 ```
 return :: a ->.
 IOL a